SuzeShardlow/SuzeShardlow.github.io/_posts/2020-09-20-what-to-watch-out-for-when-picking-an-estate-agent.md

 If you see this in a contract, either run a mile or make sure it's removed before you sign it.
 This clause binds you to paying the estate agent's commission if they find you a ready, willing and able buyer.
 Unfortunately, even if that buyer is really keen and has no chain there's nothing to say that their offer needs to be acceptable to you or that contracts need to be exchanged before you are liable for the agent's fee.
 Although estate agents are legally allowed to include this phrase, the terms "ready", "willing" and "able" are open to interpretation.

+## What's worked for you?

+**If you found these tips useful, please consider [buying me a coffee](https://ko-fi.com/suzeshardlow).
+Thank you!**

+Have you found any other interesting clauses in estate agent contracts?
+How did you handle them?
+Let me know in the comments!